PapersOfMathieuNls/clever-commit/combined.md

 In this section, we show the effectiveness of CLEVER in detecting risky commits using a combination of metric-based models and clone detection.
 The main research question addressed by this case study is: _Can we detect risky commits by combining metrics and code comparison within and across related Ubisoft projects, and if so, what would be the accuracy?_

-The experiments took nearly two months using a cluster of six 12 3.6 Ghz cores with 32GB of RAM.
+The experiments took nearly two months using a cluster of six 12 3.6 Ghz cores with 32GB of RAM each.
 The most time consuming part of the experiment consists of building the baseline as each commit must be analysed with the SZZ algorithm.
 Once the baseline was established, the model built, it took, on average, 3.75 seconds to analyse an incoming commit on our cluster.

 In the following subsections, we provide insights on the performance of CLEVER by comparing it to Commit-guru [@Rosen2015] alone, i.e., an approach that relies only on metric-based models.
 We chose Commit-guru because it has been shown to outperform other techniques (e.g., [@Kamei2013a; @Kpodjedo2010]).
 Commit-guru is also open source and easy to use.

 ## Performance of CLEVER

 when applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
 For clone detection, we used a threshold of 30\% .
-This is because Roy et al.[REF] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
+This is because Roy _et al._ [@Roy2008] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
 When applied to the same projects, Commit-guru achieves an average precision, recall, and F1-measure of 66.71%, 63.01% and 64.80%, respectively.

 We can see that the second phase of CLEVER (clone detection) considerably reduces the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru), while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).